Nexis-Network/homepage/content/docs/import/import-from-postgres.md

 - You can load data using the `psql` utility, but it only supports plain-text SQL dumps, which you should only consider for small datasets or specific use cases.
 To create a plain-text SQL dump with `pg_dump` utility, leave out the `-F` format option.
 Plain-text SQL is the default `pg_dump` output format.
 - `pg_dumpall` is not supported.
 - `pg_dump` with the `-C, --create` option is not supported.
-- Some PostgreSQL features, such as tablespaces and large objects, which require access to the local file system are not supported by Exzo Network.
+- Some PostgreSQL features, such as tablespaces and large objects, which require access to the local file system are not supported by Nexis Network.
 To exclude selecting tablespaces, specify the `--no-tablespaces` option with `pg_restore`.
 To exclude large objects, specify the `--no-blobs` option with `pg_dump`.

 ## Reference